snarlferb/u/README.md

   Outline fonts use a single stroke to define the shape of the character.
 The stroke is a continuous path that outlines the entire character.
 Stroked fonts use a series of strokes to define the shape of the character.
 The strokes are individual lines that are combined to form the character.

+  The EM space is typically defined by an imaginary square called the EM square, which provides a framework for placing and scaling the font's glyphs.
+The size of this EM square is usually arbitrary during the design phase and is mainly used to ensure consistent proportions and relationships between different glyphs.

+  The "EM size" or "units per EM (UPM)" is a specific numeric value that defines the resolution of the EM square in terms of font units, and each glyph is "fitted" to this space.
+Common values for UPM include 1000 up to 2048 units, and this determines how the glyphs will be scaled and rendered on different devices and at different sizes.
+The EM size is crucial for the font's rendering engine to map the designed glyphs to actual pixels or units on a display or printed page.

   Pen position refers to the current point in the coordinate system where the next glyph will be drawn when rendering text.
 It's an analogy taken from traditional typesetting and calligraphy, where a pen